samikshamodi/CacheMapping/README.md

 ### Direct Mapped Cache
 Definitions <br>
-Tag - distinguishes one cache memory block from another Index - identifies the cache block
+Tag - distinguishes one cache memory block from another <br>
+Index - identifies the cache block <br>
-Offset - points to desired data in the cache block
+Offset - points to desired data in the cache block <br>

-Instruction Breakdown
+Instruction Breakdown <br>
 Each of the address of read or write instruction is broken into three parts: Tag, Index and Offset

-Tag bits = Address bits - Index bits - Offset bits Index bits = log​ 2​ (No of Cache Lines)
+Tag bits = Address bits - Index bits - Offset bits <br>
+Index bits = log​ 2​ (No of Cache Lines) <br>
 Offset bits = log​ 2​ (Block Size in bytes)